wultra/powerauth-crypto/docs/Basic-definitions.md

 ### Password KDF

 An algorithm for key stretching, converts a short password into long key by performing KMAC-based derivation on the original data.
-Implementations must make sure resulting key is converted into a format usable by the AES algorithm.

 The following method will stretch the password using provided salt: